BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 Epoch size
 ^^^^^^^^^^

-This is an optional parameter which defines the number of elements that form each of the epochs (using a natural number).
+This is an optional parameter that defines the number of elements that form each of the epochs (using a natural number).
 Note that if this is not specified, *IGNNITION* will consider the whole dataset as a single epoch.
 This option is useful if the dataset is very big, as we must